Tree Memory Networks for Modelling Long-term Temporal Dependencies

-In Fig. \ref{fig:fig8} we visualise the correlated activations from the baseline memory model shown in Fig. \ref{fig:fig1} (a).
+In Fig. \ref{fig:fig8} we visualise the correlated activations from the DMN memory model shown in Fig. \ref{fig:fig1} (a).
 The column labels are identical to that of Fig. \ref{fig:fig9}.
 We compare the activations in Fig. \ref{fig:fig10} to those in Fig. \ref{fig:fig8}.
 When observing Fig \ref{fig:fig8} column 3 it is evident that hidden state activations are dominated by the most recent inputs to the memory, and the long term dependencies are of little importance.
-This is noted to be an inherent problem with sequential LSTM architectures (\cite{enhancingCombining}).
-Therefore regardless of the input to the model (shown in Fig \ref{fig:fig8} column 2) the memory module is generating similar activations only considering the short term context.
+This is noted to be an inherent problem with sequential LSTM architectures \cite{enhancingCombining}.
+Therefore regardless of the input to the model (shown in Fig \ref{fig:fig8} column 2) the memory module is generating similar activations and is only considering the short term context.
 Hence the prediction error is high.
 Furthermore we would like to highlight the similarity between Fig \ref{fig:fig8} and the first layer of the proposed memory module (shown in Fig. \ref{fig:fig9} ).

-To further illustrate the limitations of the baseline model, we clustered the input trajectories and from one particular cluster we extracted out the highest correlated input trajectories (shown in Fig. \ref{fig:fig11}) within that cluster.
-Even though we expect the baseline memory module to generate similar activations when the inputs to the prediction module are similar, it generates vastly different activations.
-In order to highlight the differences among memory activations we randomly selected 3 hidden units within the memory and illustrated their temporal evaluations in colour (see Fig. \ref{fig:fig11} column 1).
-The rest of the activations are shown in grey.
-As the short term history within the base line memory module is significantly different from one example to another (see Fig. \ref{fig:fig11} column 3) the memory module generates extremely different activations, completely discarding the input given.
-Furthermore when comparing Fig. \ref{fig:fig11} with Fig. \ref{fig:fig8} the baseline memory module generates similar activations (shown in Fig. \ref{fig:fig8} column 1) when the short term history is similar (shown in Fig. \ref{fig:fig8} column 3) and vastly different activations (shown in Fig. \ref{fig:fig11} column 1) when short term history is different (shown in Fig. \ref{fig:fig11} column 3).
-The input to the prediction module and its long term dependencies are of little importance.
+To further illustrate the limitations of the DMN model, we cluster the input trajectories and from one particular cluster we extract out the input trajectories with the highest correlation (shown in Fig. \ref{fig:fig11}) within that cluster.
+Given that we have very similar inputs, we expect the DMN module to generate similar activations, however we observe that the DMN generates vastly different activations.
+In order to highlight the differences among memory activations we randomly selected 3 hidden units within the memory and illustrate their temporal evolutions (see the coloured lines in Fig. \ref{fig:fig11} column 1).
+From Fig. \ref{fig:fig11}, we can see that the short term history across the examples is varied (see Fig. \ref{fig:fig11} column 3), and the memory module generates vastly different activations for each, ignoring the given input.